bilalkabas/QPSK-with-CAE-Compressor-and-CNN-Denoiser/README.md

 ### Recommended requirements

 If you have Python installed and have the libraries specified in `requirements.txt`, you can run directly run [`compressor.py`](app) and [`denoiser.py`](app).
-How ever, we recommend you to have [Anaconda](https://www.anaconda.com/products/individual) installed on your computer to create a virtual environment.
+However, we recommend you to have [Anaconda](https://www.anaconda.com/products/individual) installed on your computer to create a virtual environment.

-- Anaconda

 **If you have**